rstudio/visual-markdown-editing/docs/intro.md

 Check out the following articles to learn more about visual markdown editing:

+-   [Citations](citations) covers citing other works and managing bibliographies, as well as integration with [Zotero](https://www.zotero.org/) (an open source reference management tool).

--   [Technical Writing](technical) covers features commonly used in scientific and technical writing, including citations, cross-references, footnotes, equations, embedded code, and LaTeX.
+-   [Technical Writing](technical) covers features commonly used in scientific and technical writing, including cross-references, footnotes, equations, embedded code, and LaTeX.

 -   [Content Editing](content) provides more depth on visual editor support for tables, lists, pandoc attributes, comments, symbols/emojis, etc.